 Attracting and retaining qualified prosecutors in every area of prosecution is a continuing and profound issue.
 TDCAA must remain vigilant in addressing this issue.
-The DWI resource prosecutor (TSRP) will continue targeting and recognizing the best impaired driving prosecutors by inviting them to become trainers, engaging them with project work, and acknowledging their accomplishments through award ceremonies
+The DWI resource prosecutor (i.e., the TSRP) will continue targeting and recognizing the best impaired driving prosecutors by inviting them to become trainers, engaging them with project work, and acknowledging their accomplishments through award ceremonies.

 C. Recommendation: Obtain technical assistance to determine if and how the prosecutor case management systems currently in use can share data and what other agencies might be included in the sharing.
-Status: Not currently being addressed
+Status: Ongoing

 Background: The TxIDTF suggests creating a questionnaire to survey prosecutor offices on the requirements and rationale for a DWI tracking system.
 This process could also help determine how much funding may be needed.
+Each Texas prosecutor office (over 300) contracts separately, or with its county, for case management software.